This page explains how you can manage your error groups in Error Reporting.

 Errors that are grouped together are usually very similar, so Error Reporting keeps only 1,000 samples and extrapolates the remaining information.
-To keep all occurrences of an error, consider exporting your logs to BigQuery so that future occurrences of the error are saved.
+To view all occurrences of an error, view the related logs with the Logs Explorer.
+For more information about error grouping, see How errors are grouped.

-To manage your workflow, change the resolution status of your error groups by doing the following:
+To record the status of your investigation into an error group, do the following:

 - Open: The default initial state of all error groups.
 The other states are set manually.
 You can revert an error group's status back to Open at any time.